bregnery/hmumuToyAnalysis/README.md

 Instructions
 ============

-Log on to melrose.
-Create your own scratch directory: /raid/raid8/<username>, and move into it.
+Log on to one of the UF Tier 2 servers.
+Optional: Create your own scratch directory:

+    cd /scratch/osg/
+    mkdir <your_directory>
+    cd <your_directory>/

 You will need a working copy of ROOT to analyze Ntuples.
 The easiest way to get one is to create a CMSSW release, move into it and setup your environment.